abhishek-kumar-code/Redfish_Public/Specification.md

 #### PATCH on array properties

-For array properties, services may report `null` values as placeholders to indicate the maximum number of elements that the service supports for that array property.
+For array properties, services may report `null` values as placeholders at the end of the array to indicate the maximum number of elements that the service supports for that array property.

 Within a PATCH request, the service shall accept `null` to remove an element, and accept an empty object `{}` to leave an element unchanged.

+When processing a PATCH request, the order of operations shall be:
+* Modifications
+* Deletions
+* Additions

-When processing a PATCH request, array elements shall be removed from an array as the last operation to ensure updates are applied to the correct elements.
-A PATCH request with fewer elements than currently exist in the array shall truncate the array to that length.
-After a removal, services shall coalesce remaining array elements (no `null` elements left between populated elements) unless the array property definition specifies otherwise.
+A PATCH request with fewer elements than currently exist in the array shall truncate the array.
+After a removal, services shall remove the `null` elements left between populated elements, unless the array property definition specifies otherwise.

 For example, an array of 'Flavors' indicates the service supports a maximum of six elements, with four populated.